open-edge-insights/eii-zmq-broker/README.md

 The primary difference to point out is that the, "Name", and, "Topics", fields are different.
-For the, "Subscribers", the, "Name", MUST be the string `frontend`, and the, "Topics", list must only contain a single value in it, which is also `frontend`.
-For the, "Publishers", object the same rules hold true, except instead of `frontend` it must be `backend`.
+For the, "Subscribers", the, "Name", MUST be the string `frontend`, and the, "Topics", list must only contain a single value in it, which is `"*"`.
+For the, "Publishers", object the same rules hold true.
+Note that, "AllowedClients", also has a `"*"` in it.
+If you wish to only allowed certain services to connect to the broker, then change this to a list of the app name's of the services which are allowd to connect.

 This allows the broker to query specific configuration objects using the defined names `frontend` and `backend`.
 It is important to note that if the